 Although this statement was highly overdrawn, it probably contained a basis of truth, for the Mexicans found placer-gold near the Colorado River at various intervals between 1775 and 1828.
 Still, these discoveries were regarded as unimportant; and even so late as 1835, when Forbes wrote his History of California, he said, “No minerals of any particular importance have yet been found in Upper California, nor any ores of metals.”
 Three years later, the placers of San Francisco, 45 miles northwest of Los Angeles, were discovered.
 The deposit of gold was neither extensive nor rich, but it was worked steadily for 20 years.

 In 1841, the exploring expedition of Commodore Wilkes visited the coast and its mineralogist, James D. Dana, made a trip overland from the Columbia River, by way of Willamette and Sacramento Valleys, to San Francisco Bay.
-The next year, he published a work on mineralogy, in which was mentioned the discovery of gold in Sacramento Valley, and of auriferous rocks in Southern Oregon.
-Dana did not regard his discovery as of any practical value; and, if he said anything about it in California, no one heeded his words.
-Nevertheless, many people believed the country was rich in minerals; and on May 4, 1841, Thomas O. Larkin, at that time United States consul in Monterey, wrote in an official letter to James Buchanan, who was then Secretary of State, saying: “There is no doubt but that gold, silver, quicksilver, copper, lead, sulfur, and coal mines are to be found all over California; and it is equally doubtful whether, under their present owners, they will ever be worked.”
+The following year, he published a work on mineralogy, which mentioned the discovery of gold in Sacramento Valley and auriferous rocks in Southern Oregon.
+Dana did not regard his discovery as of any practical value, and, if he said anything about it in California, no one heeded his words.
+Nevertheless, many people believed the country was rich in minerals.
+On May 4, 1841, Thomas O. Larkin, at that time United States consul in Monterey, wrote in an official letter to James Buchanan, who was then Secretary of State, saying: “There is no doubt, but that gold, silver, quicksilver, copper, lead, sulfur, and coal mines are to be found all over California; and it is equally doubtful whether, under their present owners, they will ever be worked.”

-He now made a rocker and went to work earnestly washing for gold and every day he found an ounce or more of metal.
-The men at the mill made rockers for themselves, and all were soon busy in search efforts of the shining stuff.
+He now made a rocker and went to work earnestly washing for gold, and every day he found an ounce or more of metal.
+The men at the mill made rockers for themselves, and all were soon busy searching for the shining stuff.

 Everything else was abandoned, yet the rumor of the discovery spread slowly.
-In the middle of March, Pearson B. Reading, the owner of a large ranch at the head of the Sacramento Valley, happened to visit other Sutter’s Fort; and, hearing of the mining at Coloma, he went there to see it.
-He said, that, if similarity of formation could be regarded as proof, there must be gold mines near his ranch so, after observing the method of washing, he went away, and in a few weeks was at work on the bars of Clear Creek, nearly 200 .miles in a northwesterly direction from Coloma.
+In the middle of March, Pearson B. Reading, the owner of a large ranch at the head of the Sacramento Valley, happened to visit other Sutter’s Fort, and, hearing of the mining at Coloma, he went there to see it.
+He said that, if the similarity of formation could be regarded as proof, there must be gold mines near his ranch so, after observing the method of washing, he went away, and in a few weeks, was at work on the bars of Clear Creek, nearly 200 .miles in a northwesterly direction from Coloma.

 A few days after Reading left, John Bidwell, formerly a California congressional representative, came to Coloma; and the result of his visit was the organization of a party of Indians belonging to his ranch to wash for gold on the bars of Feather River, 75 miles from Coloma.
 Thus, the mines were opened at several distant points.